sahildesai21/NASSCOM-VSD-SoC-Design-Program/README.md

   <img src="assests/pacement/Screenshot 2024-09-25 203631.png" width="800">
 </p>

-### 5. Load generated floorplan def in magic tool and explore the floorplan.
+### 5. Load the generated placement definition in the magic tool and review the placement.

 Instructions for loading the placement def in Magic from a different terminal.

 ```
 # Navigate to the directory that contains the generated placement def.